Tripura chief minister calls on PM Modi | Politics

 Tripura Chief Minister Biplab Kumar Deb called on Prime Minister Narendra Modi on Friday.

 Deb also met BJP general secretary (organisation) B L Santhosh.
 The prime minister's office tweeted a picture of Deb meeting Modi.
 In a tweet, he said, ''Delighted to meet BJP General Secretary (org.)
 Shri B L Santhosh ji and briefed him about the Party work and pro-people initiatives taken by our government under the guidance of PM Shri Narendra Modi Ji.
 Also received valuable direction & support from him to strengthen the party.''
-PTI KR TDS TDS
+Deb's meeting with Santhosh comes amid speculation that the BJP may go in for a reshuffle of ministers in the state government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)